• Skip to primary navigation

 What do you get when you combine french toast and bread pudding?
 Bread pudding pancakes of course.
 More specifically, you get lofty, custard textured pancakes that melt in your mouth.

 Guess what?
 He loved them.
-I hope you will too.
+I hope you will too (also great topped with Blackberry Syrup).

 Bread Pudding Pancakes